-Steps for rescue breathing are:
+The steps for rescue breathing are:

-- a) Place the person on his or her back and pinch their nose. - b) Open the person's airway by tilting the chin up and gently pushing down on the forehead.
+- 1. Place the person on his or her back and pinch their nose. - 2.
+Open the person's airway by tilting the chin up and gently pushing down on the forehead.
 Look into the mouth to see if there is anything blocking the airway.
-If so, remove it. - c) Create an airtight mouth to mouth seal on the victim's mouth. - d) Take a regular (not deep) breath and give a breath over 1 second.

-- e) Blow enough air into the lungs to make the chest rise.
-If the chest is not rising, tilt the head back more and try again. - f) Give a second rescue breath over 1 second. - g) Breathe again every 5 seconds until the patient is breathing on their own, or EMS arrive and take over.
+If so, remove it. - 3.
+Create an airtight mouth-to-mouth seal on the victim's mouth. - 4.
+Take a regular (not deep) breath and give a breath over 1 second. - 5.
+Blow enough air into the lungs to make the chest rise.
+If the chest is not rising, tilt the head back more and try again. - 6.
+Give a second rescue breath over 1 second. - 7.
+Breathe again every 5 seconds until the patient is breathing on their own, or EMS arrive and take over